-Do You Have To Pay Taxes On eBay Sales?
+Do You Have to Pay Income Taxes on eBay Sales?

-1. If you’re selling used stuff that you no longer want, you don’t have to report it.
-This is not to avoid paying taxes, but because you probably didn’t make any profit from the sale.
-For example, let’s say you paid $100 for a pair of shoes and sold it for $75, it’s a net loss and that’s before eBay and PayPal expenses.
-Yes, you got $75 income, but it’s not profit.
+For example, let’s say you paid $100 for a pair of shoes and sold it for $75, it’s a net loss, and that’s before eBay and PayPal expenses.
+Yes, you got $75 income, but it’s not profit, it’s a $25 loss.

 Here’s a response from David at My Two Dollars: